Brow Lift

 Scars are hidden inside the hairline.

-This technique is done using an endoscope (surgical video device) and special instruments placed through small incisions made within the scalp and temple hairline.
-This allows the tissue and muscle beneath the skin to be repositioned, altered or removed, correcting the source of visible creases and furrows in the forehead.
+This technique uses an endoscope, a surgical video device.
+Special instruments are placed through small incisions made within the scalp and temple hairline.
+This allows the tissue and muscle beneath the skin to be repositioned.
+They can be altered or removed, which corrects the source of visible creases and furrows in the forehead.

-Location of scars in an Endoscopic Brow Lift.
-These are smaller and placed in strategic areas to allow brow lifting.
+Location of scars in an Endoscopic Forehead Lift These are smaller and placed in strategic areas to allow brow lifting.

 Endoscopic Brow Lift Scar Location